DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/30 Work with Tables.md

 ---

+[note]

-[note] HtmlEditor tables are native HTML tables.
-Therefore, the same limitations apply: tables do not support block elements in cells, users cannot past multiline text in separate cells, etc.
+- The HtmlEditor tables are native HTML tables and use native features, therefore, the same limitations apply.
+For example, users cannot past multiline text in separate cells.

+- The HtmlEditor tables do not support complex elements in cells, such as block elements, lists, nested tables, etc.

+[/note]

 #include btn-open-demo with {
     href: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/HtmlEditor/Tables/"